 ENTADx creates new profile BODs, PB3, PB4, PB5, and PB6.

 ENTADx makes some localized extensions to PB3, PB4, PB5 and PB6 that results in UEGACC3, ASCCP3, ASCC3, UEGACC4, ASCCP4, ASCC4, UEGACC5, ASCCP5, ASCC5, and UEGACC6, ASCCP6, ASCC6.
 Some ASCCs and BCCs are added to these extensions.
 Use a commonly used component like Party’s Extension for PB5.
 Verify that no ASCCP belonging to enterprise tenants ever shows up for selection when adding an ASCC (use particularly the ASCCP that belongs to ENTADx in the enterprise end user capacity in the verification).
 Also, verify that user extension group ASCCPs are not available for selection.
-(Assertion #1, #2.1, #2.2)
+(Assertion #1 (Pass), #2.1 (Pass), #2.2 (Pass))

 ENTADx removes an ASCC from the PB3 extension.
-(Assertion #2.3)
+(Assertion #2.3 (Pass))

 ENTADx removes a BCC from the PB3 extension.
-(Assertion #2.4)
+(Assertion #2.4 (Pass))

 ENTADx advances the PB5 extension to the Candidate state.
-(Assertion #2.5)
+(Assertion #2.5) (Pass)

 ENTADx advances the PB3 extension to the Published state.
-(Assertion #2.6)
+(Assertion #2.6) (Pass)

 Verify that ENTADx cannot make any change to the PB5 extension except changing the state back to Editing (note keep the PB5 extension in the Candidate state after this step).
-(Assertion #2.7)
+(Assertion #2.7) (Pass)

 ENTADx creates a profile BOD PB7.
 Makes an extension to PB7 to the same component as PB5.
-Here actually no user extension group created (so there is no UEGACC7) (Assertion #2.8)
+Here actually no user extension group created (so there is no UEGACC7) (Assertion #2.8) (Pass)

 ENTADx opens PB4.
 Try to make an extension to the same component as PB1.
 Verify that the application does not allow this.
-(Assertion #2.9.1)
+(Assertion #2.9.1) (Pass, but can see the details)

 ENTADx logs out.